There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 - 1956: General Motors creates the first operating system to run a single IBM mainframe computer.
 Other IBM mainframe owners followed suit.

-- Early 1960s: Burroughs Corporation, Control Data Corporation, Computer Sciences Corporation, Digital Equipment Corporation, GE, IBM, and Xerox release mainframe operating systems.
+- Early 1960s: Burroughs Corporation, Control Data Corporation, Computer Sciences Corporation, Digital Equipment Corporation, GE, IBM, and Xerox release mainframe OSes.

 - 1981: Microsoft releases MS-DOS after purchasing the 86-DOS operating system from Seattle Computer Products.
 The name “Windows” is first used in 1985.